-- Foster a culture of safeguarding where online safety is fully integrated into whole-school safeguarding - Oversee and support the activities of the DSL and ensure they work with technical colleagues to complete an online safety audit in line with KCSIE 2022 (including technology in use in the school) [see LGfL's template with suggested questions at onlinesafetyaudit.lgfl.net] - Liaise with the DSL on all online-safety issues which might arise and receive regular updates on school issues and broader policy and practice information, ensuring the responsibilities of the DSL are being followed and fully supported - Undertake training in offline and online safeguarding, in accordance with statutory guidance and relevant Kingston and Richmond Safeguarding Children Partners (SCP) guidance - Take overall responsibility for data management and information security ensuring the school's provision follows best practice in information handling; work with the Data Protection Officer (DPO) and Governors to ensure a GDPRcompliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Ensure the school implements and makes effective use of appropriate ICT systems and services including school-safe filtering and monitoring, protected email systems and that all technology including cloud systems are implemented according to child-safety first principles - Ensure ALL staff undergo safeguarding training (including online safety) at induction and with regular updates and that they agree and adhere to policies and procedures - Understand and make all staff aware of procedures to be followed in the event of a serious online safeguarding incident - Ensure suitable risk assessments are undertaken so the curriculum meets needs of pupils, including risk of children being radicalised - Ensure that there is a system in place to monitor and support staff (e.g. Network Manager) who is responsible for internal technical online-safety procedures and that there is an understanding and awareness of filtering and monitoring provisions and manage them effectively - in particular understand what is blocked or allowed for whom, when, and how. - Ensure ALL Governors undergo safeguarding and child protection training and updates (including online safety) to provide strategic challenge and oversight into policy and practice and that Governors are regularly updated on the nature and effectiveness of the school's arrangements.
-LGfL's Safeguarding Training for School Governors is free to all governors at safetraining.lgfl.net - Assign responsibility to a nominated member of staff to carry out online searches with consistent guidelines as part of due diligence for the recruitment shortlist process - Ensure the school website meets statutory DfE requirements using the LGfL audit document: websiterag.lgfl.net (see appendices for website audit document) - Support the DSL and technical staff as they review protections for pupils in the home and remote-learning procedures, rules and safeguards
+- Foster a culture of safeguarding where online safety is fully integrated into whole-school safeguarding - Oversee and support the activities of the DSL and ensure they work with technical colleagues to complete an online safety audit in line with KCSIE (see LGfL's template with suggested questions at onlinesafetyaudit.lgfl.net) - Liaise with the DSL on all online-safety issues which might arise and receive regular updates on school issues and broader policy and practice information, ensuring the responsibilities of the DSL are being followed and fully supported - Undertake training in offline and online safeguarding, in accordance with statutory guidance and relevant Kingston and Richmond Safeguarding Children Partners (SCP) guidance - Take overall responsibility for data management and information security ensuring the school's provision follows best practice in information handling; work with the Data Protection Officer (DPO) and Governors to ensure a GDPRcompliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Ensure the school implements and makes effective use of appropriate ICT systems and services including school-safe filtering and monitoring, protected email systems and that all technology including cloud systems are implemented according to child-safety first principles - Ensure ALL staff undergo safeguarding training (including online safety) at induction and with regular updates and that they agree and adhere to policies and procedures - Understand and make all staff aware of procedures to be followed in the event of a serious online safeguarding incident - Ensure suitable risk assessments are undertaken so the curriculum meets needs of pupils, including risk of children being radicalised - Have an understanding and review, along with the school's IT technicians, the DSL and Web Filtering Governor, the school's systems for filtering and monitoring use of the school's internet and the devices that are using it.
+This understanding also includes knowing what is blocked or allowed for whom, when, and how as per KCSIE.
+KCSIE Webfiltering | LGFL - In consultation with the DSL, the school's IT technicians and the Web Filtering Governor, undertake regular filtering and monitoring checks of the school's internet usage and report to the Governing Board.
+LGfL's Safeguarding Shorts: Filtering for DSLs and SLT - Ensure all Governors undergo safeguarding and child protection training and updates (including online safety) to provide strategic challenge and oversight into policy and practice and that Governors are regularly updated on the nature and effectiveness of the school's arrangements.
+LGfL's Safeguarding Training for School Governors is free to all governors at safetraining.lgfl.net - Ensure the school website meets statutory DfE requirements: websiterag.lgfl.net (see appendices for website audit document)